 Pink Triangle Day was never intended to be a gay/lesbian copy of Valentine's Day.
 Rather its focus was to celebrate the wide ranging diversity of gay and lesbian relationships within our community.
 It was not only acceptable, it was encouraged, to extend good wishes to ALL of the significant people in your life.
 Your friends and your family (chosen and/or biological) as well as that very special someone should all receive Happy Pink Triangle Day greetings.
 While Valentine Day greetings are overwhelmingly focused on couple-dom, Pink Triangle Day provides us with an opportunity to acknowledge the value, the importance and the central role which non-sexual relationships play in most of our lives.
 When we are small, we are delighted to pass out Valentines to all of our friends but somewhere along the road to adulthood, things change.
 We seldom take the time to acknowledge the importance of our friends in our lives.
 This is a perfect opportunity.

 We hope to make Pink Triangle Day an institution as well.
 What do you think?
 Is it a worthwhile project?
-Want to jump on the bandwagon?
-Write to me and tell me what you think.
+Want to jump on the bandwagon? and tell me what you think.

 click here for artwork details